-The Nomination and Remuneration Committee while recommending the appointment of Directors considers desirable qualifications which may amongst other things include professional qualifications, skills, professional experience, background and knowledge apart from the criteria of independence as prescribed under the Companies Act, 2013.
+The NRC while recommending the appointment of Directors, considers desirable qualifications which may amongst other things include professional qualifications, skills, professional experience, background and knowledge apart from the criteria of independence as prescribed under the Act, wherever applicable.

 The Policy on Remuneration of Directors and Remuneration Policy for KMPs and Employees of the Company is appended as Annexure II to this Report in accordance with the provisions of sub-section (4) of section 178 of the Act.
 The remuneration paid to the directors is as per the terms laid out in the Remuneration Policy of the Company.